})

 What are the financial implications of theft in the construction industry?

 The construction industry loses approximately £800 million annually due to theft, with 90% of stolen items never recovered.
-This highlights the necessity for effective protective measures, including secure key holders.
+Construction theft costs UK businesses over £1 million a week as of 2026, highlighting the necessity for effective protective measures, including secure key holders.

 How do trained key custodians mitigate risks in construction?